debianchef/101/uncle_debian_notes_on_basic_solidity.md

 >[!NOTE]
-> A constructor does not need the  `function` keyword to be declared just as in the example above. `Modifier`, `Receive`, `Fallback` are  also special functions that is  declared without `function` keyword.
+> A constructor does not need the  `function` keyword to be declared just as in the example above. `Modifier`, `Receive`, `Fallback` are  also special functions that are  declared without `function` keyword.

 #### Modifiers
-Consider `modifiers` as `Law enforcer` functions which helps ensure `certain conditions` are `met` before executing a function and  improving contract security.Modifiers are declared with the keyword `modifier` followed by the `name`
+Consider `modifiers` as `Law enforcer` function which helps to ensure `certain conditions` are `met` before executing a function and  improving contract security.
+Modifiers are declared with the keyword `modifier` followed by the `name`

 ```solidity
 pragma solidity ^0.8.0;